If you can’t handle one little arbitrary political abduction at the hands of secret government police, socialism may not be for you.

-Karl Marx was born 200 years ago today.
+Karl Marx was born over 200 years ago.
 And despite the utter failure of his communist philosophy in practice, the cult lives on.
 Still people want to try again… this time they will get it right.

 Karl Marx and Friedrich Engels originally published The Communist Manifesto in 1848.
 It laid out the beliefs and action plan of the Communist Party.
 The goal was to get communists of every nationality to rise up and unite to overthrow their “capitalist oppressors.”

-Little did they know their words would be used by the likes of Stalin and Mao as justification for over 100 million murders meant to supposedly move society forward.
+Little did they know their words would be used by the likes of Stalin and Mao as justification for over 100 million murders all in the name of a great leap forward for society.

 In America, the goals of the communists have crept their way into society with little fanfare.
 Many people have no idea that public schools, the graduated income tax, and even a central state-controlled bank (like the Federal Reserve) were tenets of the Communist Manifesto.

-The points are boiled down in one section of the manifesto to a list of ten main goals.
-These are the goals, in Marx and Engels’ own words, followed by an analysis of how deeply they have seeped into the United States governing structure.
+Here are those goals, in Marx and Engels’ own words, followed by some discussion about of how deeply they have seeped into the United States government.

 And if the local government can fine you for keeping a front yard garden, or backyard chickens, do you really own the land anyway?
-Sounds like the proletariat traded capitalist oppressors for government oppressors.
+The proletariat simply trades capitalist oppressors for government oppressors.

-According to the Wall Street Journal, the top 20% of income earners in the U.S. will pay 87% of all income taxes this year.
-These people who earn $150,000 or more account for 52% of the income earned in the USA, but will pay almost all of the income taxes, 87%.
+According to the Wall Street Journal, the top 20% of income earners in the U.S. paid 87% of all income taxes in 2018.
+These people who earn $150,000 or more account for 52% of the income earned in the USA, but will pay almost all of the income taxes.

 So 1% of earners who make 16% of the country’s total income will pay 43% of the total income tax.

-Sounds like way more than their “fair share” to me, but the communists won’t be satisfied until everything is owned by the state.
+It sounds like way more than their “fair share” to me.
+But the communists won’t be satisfied until everything is owned by the state.

 They want to fleece the rich one more time when they die, even though all that wealth was taxed already as income or capital gains.

-When you think about it, $11 million is not so much money when you are talking about a business, even relatively small family businesses that might be passed down through inheritance.
+When you think about it, $11 million is not so much money when you are talking about a business that might be passed down through inheritance.

-If a business is worth $15 million, the family of the deceased would owe $1.6 million.
-If they don’t have $1.6 million hanging around, they might have to dismantle the business in order to pay the taxes.
+If a business is worth $15 million, the family of the deceased would owe $1.4 million.
+If they don’t have $1.4 million in cash hanging around, they could have to dismantle the business in order to pay the taxes.
 That could mean a loss of good proletariat jobs and a hit to the economy.

 The same could happen to a piece of land or estate that has been in the family for generations.